bytex-solutions/snamp/docs/configuration.md

 ```
 > If you have 403 error then read [this](http://modio.io/jolokia-in-karaf-3-0-x-fixing-the-403-access-error/) article

+`value` field in the resulting JSON holds SNAMP configuration in the form of the JSON tree. `null` means

 ## Predefined configuration parameters
 SNAMP Configuration Model provides a set of optional configuration parameters with predefined semantics.